ut-ims-robotics/movegroup_interface_demo/README.md

 # movegroup_interface_demo
 A package designed to help learning ROS MoveIt Move Group C++ Interface.

-Although this package should be usable with any properly setup MoveIt cnofiguration package, the development and testing has been conducted using xArm7 ROS support available at https://github.com/xArm-Developer/xarm_ros
+Although this package should be usable with any properly setup MoveIt configuration package, the development and testing has been conducted using xArm7 ROS support available at https://github.com/xArm-Developer/xarm_ros

 ## Running with xArm7